 6 Perfect Intermediate Ski Runs at Crested Butte

-Crested Butte Mountain Resort is home to 1,547 skiable acres, 15 lifts, 121 trails, and the majority of those are a dream for intermediate skiers.
-57% of the mountain is devoted to your blue cruising skier or snowboarder.
+Crested Butte Mountain Resort is home to 1,547 skiable acres, and the majority of those are a dream for intermediate skiers.
+59% of the mountain is devoted to Intermediate/Advanced skiers or snowboarders.
 Be sure to hop on these 6 Goldilocks runs to fully enjoy the day.

 CBMR Trail Map